 Creating more room in the busiest part of your house, that is the kitchen, comes down to two approaches.
 The first one is making it ‘seem’ bigger, with visual tricks while the other is actually providing more space.
 Though pushing walls may not be within the budget, you can make your kitchen roomier by removing clutter on and in your cabinets.
 You can also choose slimmer cabinets, less closed up upper cabinets, and smaller appliances.

+How Can you make your small kitchen look modern and more generous for you and your family?
 Here are some of the most important tricks and hacks you can use to make your kitchen more spacious and inviting.

 Downsize your appliances

 A double door refrigerator might seem appealing, at the first glance, but it can never work in a smaller kitchen.
 Though they seem grand and provide lots of storage, still most of us don’t even need that much room.
 Getting a refrigerator of a more reasonable size will take up less room in your kitchen, but it will also be more energy-efficient.

 A good size stove is important, but if you aren’t a cooking loving foody, you can save up some much-needed space by choosing a somewhat smaller stove.
 You can also combine two appliances into one by combining a coffee maker and bean grinder into one machine to save space on the counter.
 The same goes for the exhaust hood and the dishwasher.
 Opt for smaller ones, so that you can have more room for cabinets.

 It is also important to position your appliances properly, especially the fridge, the stove, but also the sink.
 Though they have to be away from each other, try to create longer undisturbed countertops and, even more importantly, try to avoid creating unusable counter space, like a few inches in a corner.